popgenmethods/momi2/README.md

 where this branch length is scaled in the same time units as in ms.

 Note also that momi can use ms (or a similar program like [scrm](https://github.com/scrm/scrm)) to simulate the SFS.
+This can be done in two ways:
+* Pass in the MS path to Demography.simulate_sfs.
-Simply pass in ms_path to Demography.simulate_sfs, or set the environment variable $MS_PATH to point to the appropriate location.
+* Set the environment variable $MS_PATH to point to the appropriate location.

 ## Installation and Dependencies